The End of “High Potential”: Why Boards Are Demanding Readiness Proof

 See a preview of TalentGuard’s platform

-AI Hiring Bias Accountability: What Happens When AI Gets It Wrong
+What Happens When AI Gets it Wrong-TalentGuard

-The HR tech industry has a contradiction it needs to answer for.
+The HR technology industry has a contradiction it needs to answer for.
 These are the companies whose entire market value is built on helping other organizations attract, develop, and retain human talent.
 They sell workforce intelligence.
 They advise CHROs on engagement, retention, and the future of work.
 In the first quarter of 2026, they are […]

 The New Workforce Intelligence Standard: What the Mobley Ruling, the EU AI Act, and Board Succession Reviews Now Require